folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 Note: Import options are configured in [Settings \> Inventory \> Integrations]((../../settings/settings_inventory/settings_inventory/#settings--inventory--integrations).

 1. In the default or middle pane, click **Actions > Import**.
-2. In the **Single Record Import** dialog box, select the source of the record to be imported (e.g., Library of Congress, OCLC WorldCat, BnF).
+2. In the **Single Record Import** dialog box, verify or select the External target (source) of the record to be imported.
+3. Verify or select the profile to be used.
 3. Enter the record number, without any prefixes, in the **Enter [source] identifier** box.
 4. Click **Import**.